Alexander Grischuk: Blitz chess

 In 2006 Grischuk won the World Blitz Chess Championship in Rishon Lezion, Israel, with 10½/15.
 He won his second World Blitz Championship in 2012 in Astana, Kazakhstan, with 20 points out of 30 games.
 In October 2015, Grischuk won the World Blitz Championship for the third time in Berlin with a score of 15½/21, half a point ahead of Maxime Vachier-Lagrave and Vladimir Kramnik.

 In 2023, he won Tata Steel India Blitz open ahead of joint second place finishers Nodirbek Abdusattorov and Praggnanandhaa Rameshbabu.

 Personal life

 Grischuk was formerly married to Ukrainian chess grandmaster Natalia Zhukova.
 He is now married to Ukrainian-Russian grandmaster Kateryna Lagno and they have three children together.

+Following Russia's invasion of Ukraine in February 2022, Grischuk has publicly expressed his opposition to the war and Russia's military aggression.
+Although he didn't join 44 other elite Russian chess players in signing an open letter condemning the invasion and directly addressed to President Vladimir Putin, FIDE General Director Emil Sutovsky wrote on Twitter that FIDE Grand Prix 2022 participants, among them Grischuk himself and fellow Russian Grandmaster Nikita Vitiugov, were unlikely to sign the letter in time due to 'technical reasons'.
+Grischuk nonetheless expressed his disapproval for the invasion in a post-game interview during the Grand Prix tournament in Belgrade, Serbia.